For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Jean Marie Ward

-Jean Marie Ward writes fiction, nonfiction and everything in between.
-Her credits include a multi-award nominated novel, numerous short stories and two art books.
-The former editor of Crescent Blues, she co-edited the six-volume, 40th anniversary World Fantasy Con collection Unconventional Fantasy and is a frequent contributor to BUZZYMAG.com.
+Jean Marie Ward is an author and former editor of Crescent Blues who co-edited the six-volume, 40th anniversary World Fantasy Con collection Unconventional Fantasy and is a frequent contributor to BUZZYMAG.com.

 Margaret Weis has written the Star of the Guardians space epic and has co-authored over two dozen bestselling fantasy novels, including Dragonlance, one of the most popular fantasy series of all time.